 Section 1.
 During any specific activity or event that any Committee Director is conducting, a record of all activities and an accounting of all expenditures shall be kept in detail.
 When the activity or event is closed, a complete report shall be filed with the Club Treasurer, including an income and expense statement when appropriate.
-Those reports may be made available to the Officers at the monthly Club Business Meeting.
+Those reports may be made available to the Officers at the monthly Club Board Meeting.

 Section 2.
 Shall file a summary report of their activities at the end of the year.
 This information will be passed on to the next person holding that office so that they may have some material to operate from for the next term.

 Section 3.
-Propose to the Club at a regularly scheduled monthly Meeting for consideration the engagement of outside professionals, i.e. tax preparers, legal counsel.
+Propose to the Club at a regularly scheduled monthly Board Meeting for consideration the engagement of outside professionals, i.e. tax preparers, legal counsel.